We help you to assess the risks and choose the best solution

 Tailored care and monitoring in an integrated circuit: we accompany you throughout the process and integrate all the services you may need (counselling, diagnostic tests, analysis and assessment) in a single clinic, located in a first-rate hospital setting.

-We have an expert committee that meets on a weekly basis to evaluate individual cases and establish the guidelines to follow.
+We have a committee of experts that meets weekly to assess each case individually and establish the guidelines to follow.

 Mar, aged 28, Barcelona